baskuit/pinyon/src/types/readme.md

 TODO
 This type is currently unused.
 For bandit algorithms that use the model's policy inference (MatrixPUCB), the policy for both players is stored in the matrix node stats.
 Using even a vector of doubles here would explode the size of the matrix nodes, resulting in a significant performance drop.

-Since probability distributions satisfy `0 < p_i < 1` for all entries `p_i` and precision is not terribly important, we can quantize the distribution using unsigned integers.
+Since Prob distributions satisfy `0 < p_i < 1` for all entries `p_i` and precision is not terribly important, we can quantize the distribution using unsigned integers.

 For example, `uint8_t` has 256 possible values.
 Thus  the distro `{0.3, 0.3, 0.4}` could be represented as
 ```cpp